Learn More About Dr. Tom Catena

 We do have an obligation to look after our brothers.
 Every single person can make a contribution, somehow. – Tom Catena

 In 2008, his dedication to providing medical care to the most vulnerable brought him to Sudan where he helped establish the Mother of Mercy Hospital in the Nuba Mountains.
-Today, he is the medical director and only permanent surgeon serving a catchment of over a million people.

 Tom has been recognized for his exceptional courage and commitment to bringing lifesaving care to the most marginalized.
 He was named one of Time Magazine’s 100 most influential people in 2015, and in 2017, he was awarded the prestigious Aurora Prize for Awakening Humanity for his courageous work; a prize that seeks to empower modern-day saviors to offer life and hope to those in urgent need of humanitarian aid and to continue the cycle of giving internationally.